 Since errors and omissions may occur, a notary should double check his/her work and also have the customer check the work before leaving.
 A notary should buy notary liability insurance, known as errors and omissions (E&O) insurance, to protect against mistakes.
 It is inexpensive compared to the protection that it provides.
 Colorado notaries are not required to be bonded.

-Notaries must seek education and use prudent and reasonable care to avoid liability and official misconduct.
+Notaries must seek education, use prudent and reasonable care, and keep proper records to avoid liability and official misconduct.